Uniform estimates for smooth polynomials over finite fields: Strategy and preliminaries

-and $F_q$ and $G_q$ are analytic in $|z|<q$. \end{lem} \begin{proof} The exponential formula for permutations \cite[Cor.~5.1.9]{stanley1999enumerative} states the following.
-Given a function $g\colon \NN \to \CC$, we construct a corresponding function on permutations (on arbitrary number of elements) as follows:
+In particular, the functions $F_q$ and $G_q$ are analytic in $|z|<q$, and $a_i=\Theta(q^{-i/2})$ for even $i \in [m+1,2m]$. \end{lem} \begin{proof} The exponential formula for permutations \cite[Cor.~5.1.9]{stanley1999enumerative} states the following.
+Given a function $g\colon \NN \to \CC$, we construct a corresponding function on permutations (on an arbitrary number of elements) as follows:

 where the product is over the disjoint cycles of $\pi$.
 We then have the following identity of formal power series:

 Applying the identity with $g(j) = \mathbf{1}_{j \le m}$, we obtain \eqref{eq:F form}.
 For $F_q$ we have, by unique factorization in $\FF_q[T]$,